Bashfuscator/Bashfuscator/README.md

 - [danielbohannon](https://github.com/danielbohannon), whose excellent [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) and [Invoke-DOSfuscation](https://github.com/danielbohannon/Invoke-DOSfuscation) projects gave [capnspacehook](https://github.com/capnspacehook) the idea to start writing Bashfuscator, and insight on how to write robust obfuscation methods.
 - [DissectMalware](https://github.com/DissectMalware), whose tweets on Bash obfuscation formed the backbone of some Mutators, and provided ideas for other obfuscation techniques.
-- [ConsciousHacker](https://github.com/ConsciousHacker) for testing and advice
+- [ConsciousHacker](https://github.com/ConsciousHacker), whose insight and advice has helped the team greatly.
-- Bash logo originally from https://github.com/odb/official-bash-logo
+- Bash logo was originally  from https://github.com/odb/official-bash-logo.

 ## Disclaimer